smithy-lang/smithy-kotlin/docs/design/endpoints.md

 ## Codegen
 ### Package "endpoints"
-The provider parameters and interface will generate to a new top-level `endpoints` package.
+The provider parameters and interface will generate to a new top-level `endpoints` package underneath each service package (e.g., `aws.sdk.kotlin.services.s3.endpoints`).

 ### Provider parameters